 Hannah: “We’re a community group and a lot of planning goes in to the March in July.
 There are regular meetings at The Chambers throughout the year, come along and join us so you can be involved too.
-Las year the march started at 12 noon at the Memorial Arch and headed up to The Leas Cliff Hall.
+Last year the march started at 12 noon at the Memorial Arch and headed up to The Leas Cliff Hall.
 We had a party on the rooftop with DJs, singalongs, live entertainment, lots of family events and two drag story-time sessions.”

 Ian: “We want there to be something for everyone, local bars get involved with DJs, music and offering special Pride cocktails, food and drinks for everyone taking part.
 This year it’s growing with more and more local restaurants raising money for us.
 Folklore ran a cocktail evening, The Nook have made some fantastic rainbow cupcakes… Each year more and more businesses get on board to support us which is wonderful.

 pride day and night

-Joe: “We’ve got a cabaret show going on at Jam Jar from 5.30 to 6.30pm with me Miss Di Vour, and Miss Dolly Poppers, along with a singer and a poet too, so that’s going to be really good fun.”
+Joe: “We’ve got a cabaret show going on at Jam Jar from 5.30 to 6.30pm with me Miss Di Vour, and Miss Dolly Poppers.
+We’ve also got a singer and a poet too.
+That’s going to be really good fun.”